 A candidate, who has completed a 2-year master degree in Marine and Offshore Technology, shall have the following learning outcome defined as knowledge, skills and general competence:

 - The candidate has advanced knowledge within systems and operations related to marine and offshore technology.
 The candidate has specialized insight into systems and operations by combining basic mechanical engineering subjects and marine technology.

 - The candidate has thorough knowledge about safety and environmental aspects related to his/her academic field and knows how to implement this knowledge in his/her professional work by developing technical solutions suited to the best for society and individuals.

 - The candidate can apply knowledge to new areas within the academic field.

-- The candidate can analyze academic problems on the basis of the history, traditions, distinctive character and place in society of the academic field
+- The candidate can analyze academic problems on the basis of the history, traditions, distinctive character and place in the society of the academic field.

 - The candidate has knowledge about general ethical aspects in the engineering discipline.

 - The candidate can analyze and use existing theories, methods, and interpretations in the field and work independently on practical and theoretical problems.

 - The candidate can use relevant methods for research and scholarly work in an independent manner.

 - The candidate can analyze and deal critically with various sources of information and use them to structure and formulate scholarly arguments.
 The candidate can identify state of the art for the technology as well as relevant national and international standards within relevant disciplines.